IIT JEE Preparation Tips 2026 by Toppers - Check Here

 IIT JEE Main Toppers' Tip 1- Build a solid foundation

-A majority of questions asked in JEE Main are concept-based that are designed to test the candidate’s mastery of the subject matter.
+A majority of questions asked in JEE Main are concept-based and are designed to test the candidate’s mastery of the subject matter.
 Then there are also questions that combine multiple concepts, which pose an even more daunting prospect.
-Now if your fundamentals are strong and you have properly imbibed the underlying concepts, tackling all these different types of questions will become much easier.
-Bhogi Suraj Krishna, who secured the AIR 1 in JEE Main 2018, realized this hard fact very early on in his preparation.
+Now, if your fundamentals are strong and you have properly imbibed the underlying concepts, tackling all these different types of questions will become much easier.
+Bhogi Suraj Krishna, who secured the AIR 1 in JEE Main 2018, realised this hard fact very early on in his preparation.
 It was therefore no surprise that he aggressively started working on a plan to improve his basic understanding of the concepts, which ultimately paid him rich dividends!

 JEE Main 2026: Preparation Tips & Study Plan